mstksg/inCode/copy/entries/monad-plus-1.md

 its functionality not related to success/failure is actually (except for a few cases) mostly redundant, due to another typeclass called [Alternative][] that now handles it in all nearly all modern usage.
-The redundancy actually stems from one of the more famous embarassing misakes in the design of the Haskell standard library --- the infamous [monad-applicative-functor hierarchy issue][maf].
+The redundancy actually stems from one of the more famous embarrassing mistakes in the design of the Haskell standard library --- the infamous [monad-applicative-functor hierarchy issue][maf].
 In practice, however, simply using the appropriate typeclass for the appropriate property is the norm.
 For this article and this series, I will